 - On the plus side, volatility does give you the chance to buy investments cheap and sell them at a much higher rate

-- Volatility directly affects pricing of options, potentially making flexible investment more difficult
+- Volatility directly affects the pricing of options, potentially making flexible investment more difficult